PyO3/pyo3/guide/src/free-threading.md

 Python without the risk of runtime mutable borrow panics.
-PyO3 does not lock access to Python state, so if more than one thread tries to access a Python object that has already been mutably borrowed, only runtime checking enforces safety around mutably aliased rust variables the Python interpreter can access.
+PyO3 does not lock access to Python state, so if more than one thread tries to access a Python object that has already been mutably borrowed, only runtime checking enforces safety around mutably aliased Rust variables the Python interpreter can access.
 We believe that it would require adding an `unsafe impl` for `Send` or `Sync` to trigger this behavior in code using PyO3.
 Please report any issues related to runtime borrow checker errors on mutable pyclass implementations that